Q: What health precautions are you taking in your studios?

 Q: Can I pay for one lesson at a time?

-A: Although we encourage all students to maintain weekly scheduled lessons, we do offer "Pay-as-you-go" pricing.
+A: Although we encourage all students to maintain weekly scheduled lessons, we do offer "Pay-as-you-go" plans, which come at a higher price point.
+We'll be happy to provide more information about this upon request.

 Q: What should I do if I would like to shorten or lengthen my current lesson time?

 A: Simply reach out to us and let us know!
-We will update the schedule and your new lesson time will be effective immediately.
+We will update the schedule, and your new lesson time will be effective immediately.
+As a reminder, we have 20-min., 30-min., 45-min., & 60-min. lessons.

-Q: Does The Music Lab require me to sign and maintain a contract in order to take lessons?
+Q: Does Piano Lab require me to sign and maintain a contract in order to take lessons?

-A: Your tuition payment is not a contractual obligation for any specified period of time.
-You are free to cancel your lessons at any time and for any reason.
+A: You are free to cancel your lessons at any time and for any reason.
 Our only request is that you do so two weeks in advance, barring emergencies.
 This eliminates the problem of your paying for lessons you don’t intend to have while also aiding in the budgeting process for the studios.

 Billing & Payments